mpv-player/mpv-build/README.rst

 Note that this will make the mpv-build scripts also enable PIC for all used libraries.
 For this reason, be sure to run ``./clean`` before rebuilding.

-The Debian packaging scripts do not support libmpv yet.
+The Debian packaging scripts do not currently support libmpv.

 Contact
 =======